Kia Soul: Third generation (SK3; 2019)

-Kia unveiled the third generation Soul and Soul EV (e-Soul in some markets) at the 2018 LA Auto Show.
+Kia unveiled the third-generation Soul and second-generation Soul EV (e-Soul in some markets) at the 2018 LA Auto Show.
 Unlike earlier models, it has thin lights as headlights, with the large grille remaining.
 An X-Line trim became optional.

 Initial models in the US include two engine options, a turbocharged 1.6-liter engine or a naturally aspirated 2.0-liter engine.
 It will be both a gasoline model and an electric vehicle, with a strengthened chassis for crash safety.
 The Soul now shares a platform with the Hyundai Kona.

-The 2020 Soul and Soul EV were slated for release in North America in the second quarter of 2019.
-In the US, Kia postponed the launch of the Soul EV to 2021.
+The third-generation Soul and Soul EV were slated for release in North America in the second quarter of 2019.
+In the US, Kia postponed the launch of the second-generation Soul EV to 2021.

-The Soul EV is the only version of this generation sold in Europe.
+The Soul EV is the only version of the third-generation model sold in Europe.
 It is now called e-Soul in most European markets, except for the UK.
-Distinguished with the name "Soul Booster," the 2020 Soul shares a 64-kWh battery pack and powertrain with the Niro.
+In South Korea, this generation was distinguished with the name "Soul Booster," and was available either as an EV or with a gasoline engine.
+The third generation Soul shares a 64-kWh battery pack and powertrain with the Niro.

 In 2021, Kia discontinued the Soul in South Korea, due to poor sales and competition from the similarly sized Seltos.
-In the same year, the Soul started featuring the new Kia logo.
+In the same year, the Soul featured the new Kia logo.

 The 6-speed manual was discontinued in the United States for the 2022 model year.
 Previously, it was only offered on the base LX model.
 Also in the same year, the only exterior change was to the rear wiper.